entrypoint-lv/DataTableQueryBuilder/README.md

 With this approach you need to:

-1. Create a projection model that represents fields returned by server:
+1. Create a projection model that represents the fields returned by server:

     ```c#
     public class UserListData